 - Follow the on-screen instructions.

-- Do not turn off your computer or laptop in any case during the updating process.
-In the case of the laptop, make sure the battery is present in the laptop and the AC adapter is connected with it the whole time.
+- Do not turn off your computer or laptop under any circumstances during the updating process.
+In the case of the laptop, ensure the battery is installed and the AC adapter is connected the entire time.

 - Enter your serial number and click go.

-If some reason you can’t boot into Windows and still want to update your system, then worry not, as you can do it by booting from the USB.
+If for some reason you can’t boot into Windows and still want to update your system, don’t worry, as you can do it by booting from the USB.

-- Use the above-given method in Method 1 to check if a newer version of the BIOS is available.
-If in the results you can see “BIOS Update Bootable CD iso” whose BIOS version is newer than you already have, then download it.
-If there is no such thing, then simply download “BIOS Update Utility for Windows”.
+- Use the method provided in Method 1 to check if a newer version of the BIOS is available.
+If the results show a “BIOS Update Bootable CD iso” with a BIOS version newer than what you currently have, then download it.
+If no such option exists, simply download the “BIOS Update Utility for Windows.

-- Connect the USB you’re going to make bootable on another system you have access too.
-Hold Windows Key + E to open windows explorer.
-Back up the data if any from the USB.
+- Connect the USB you’re planning to make bootable to another system you have access to.
+Hold the Windows Key + E to open Windows Explorer.
+Back up any data from the USB.